DIY Body Scrub: How To Make It At Home For Every Skin Concern

 Every body scrub has two simple components: a physical exfoliant and an emollient.
 As long as you have those two, you can create a body scrub out of virtually anything (and mix-and-match as you please).

 The physical exfoliant is perhaps the most important (after all, you're primarily using the body scrub to exfoliate!).
-That said, take a peek into your kitchen and see if you have some granular ingredients on hand; those include sugar (both brown or white work well), coffee grounds, or salt (either coarse, medium, fine, or a mix).
-Choose your own adventure here—you can't really go wrong.
+That said, take a peek into your kitchen and see if you have some granular ingredients on hand; A few to try.

-In terms of the emollient, that's typically a carrier oil (think olive oil, jojoba oil, almond oil, or grapeseed oil), as it provides moisturizing properties to the scrub.
-It's also what helps give the body scrub its pasty consistency, according to Marisa Plescia, research scientist at clean beauty e-tailer NakedPoppy.
+In terms of the emollient, that's typically a carrier oil, as it provides moisturizing properties to the scrub.
+(You can also use a butter if you like a creamier textured scrub) It's also what helps give the body scrub its pasty consistency, according to Marisa Plescia, research scientist at clean beauty e-tailer NakedPoppy.

 - Place 1 cup of the physical exfoliant in a mixing bowl.